EmilRamsvik/Digital-Garden/docs/Decision.md

 -

 # Thoughts
 - Practice making decisions the right way the same way you practice other things.
-Do it a lot and then use the experience you get from doing the right decision process in less important decisions to reap the benefit in larger decisions.
+Do it a lot and then use the experience you get from doing the proper decision process in less essential decisions to reap the benefit in more significant decisions.
 It can be a decision to go on a hiking trip on Saturday, for example, but it will give you good practice.
-- Analysis paralysis is real, so keep the decisions brief and try to only consider the most important aspects.
-If you have ten factors in your decision-making process, then you have at least 7 too many.
+- Analysis paralysis is real, so keep the decisions brief and try only to consider the most critical aspects.
+If you have ten factors in your decision-making process, then you have at least seven too many.
+- Think of decisions as either a one-way or two-way door.
+If you can revert the decisions quickly and cheaply (a two-way door), the decision-making is making a quick but informed decision.
+If the cost of reverting is high, then you should think carefully and do a lot of study and consultation on it.